-To link the occupancy sensor to a transceiver; the transceiver must first be powered, within wireless range of the sensor, and set to accepts links.
+To link the sensor to a transceiver; the transceiver must first be powered, within wireless range, and set to accepts links.

 Next, the desired transmitter, or another transceiver, is triggered to send a special link message.
 The awaiting transceiver receives and stores the link permanently so the devices can interact to provide a variety of intelligent control options.